UPDATE: Fixed a couple of typos and clarifying text to avoid giving the impression I was critical of the confessed Protestant faith.

 Do you not know that the unjust will not inherit the kingdom of God?
 Do not be deceived; neither fornicators nor idolaters nor adulterers nor boy prostitutes nor practicing homosexuals nor thieves nor the greedy nor drunkards nor slanderers nor robbers will inherit the kingdom of God.

 (I love the word choice “practicing homosexuals” vs. sodomites.
 My church is PC.
-LOL) Sounds cut and dry doesn’t it?
-I mean a sodomite is a sodomite.
+LOL!)
+Sounds cut and dry doesn’t it?
+I mean a sodomite is a sodomite is a sodomite.
+God said it.
+I read it.
+That does it!
+Right?
 But remember context.
-This was a letter written in the Roman empire where man-on-man sex was deeply taboo because patriarchal as the Roman’s were, they couldn’t stomach a man penetrating another in coitus.
+This was a letter written in the Roman empire where man-on-man sex was deeply taboo because the patriarchal Romans couldn’t stomach a man penetrating another.
 Men should penetrate lesser forms of human being, i.e. women and boys, since the penetrator is considered dominant.
 Further, this fact is implicit in the footnotes for this verse in the New American Bible:

 So we have important qualifying information about the biblical text.
 Paul is literally saying that NAMBLA-esque pagan gay temple sex and those who engage in it are wrong and will not be part of God’s kingdom.
-It is we today who interpret and expand that to include, say, two men raising a family in a domestic partnership seeking to get married.
+It is we today who interpret and expand that to include two men in a domestic partnership raising a family and seeking the legal and civil rights of marriage.

 The Bible Reports: You Decide